FonazzaStent/Img2txt/ReadMe.txt

 You can use a different photo manipulation program, as long as it can produce a 240 pixel tall image and reduce the RGB image to an indexed image with a 26 colors colormap.

-Now load the image in the program:
+Now load the image into the program:

 - Open the program, click on Edit - Open.